 Dynamics GP project accounting is utilized to track time and materials usage and generate billing and vendor payment invoices, as well as offering the ability to view historical data.
 The billing and purchase invoice data is uploaded to the university's PeopleSoft system via an automated export.

-	The RSM IT-Vision solution is responsible for the Microsoft Windows operating systems for all of the critical applications mentioned earlier, as well as for end-user workstations.
+The RSM managed IT services program is responsible for the Microsoft Windows operating systems for all of the critical applications mentioned earlier, as well as for end-user workstations.
 It is designed to monitor system stability and reliability in order to ensure dependable application and data access and minimize system downtime.

 Because of RSM's skill and diverse services in technology, the department had the right team to develop a large technology solution specific to their unique needs.
 Today, it is seeing increases in capacity and efficiency and optimal use of funding.

 Other implementation benefits include:

 - Automating labor-intensive procedures, reducing support personnel requirements from five to two